TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-exceptions.rst

    Raised by the :ref:`asyncio stream APIs<asyncio-streams>`.

-   This exception is a subclass of :exc:`EOFError`.
+   This exception is a subkundi of :exc:`EOFError`.

    .. attribute:: expected